hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 rough analogy.

-There is a lot of talk about containers (Docker, Rocket etc.) recently and I won’t claim to be an expert.
+There is a lot of talk about containers (Docker, Rocket etc.) recently and I won't claim to be an expert.
 But here is how I understand the situation.
 Think of a container as a process.

 You might traditionally think of a simple website as a collection of